Investing for climate

 - Tar sands exclusion: exclusion of investments in issuers producing unconventional fossil fuels from tar sands.

-- Portfolio decarbonization targets for 2025: as member of the Net Zero Asset Owner Alliance, Generali has a commitment to gradually decarbonize our investment portfolio to reach carbon neutrality by 2050.
+- Portfolio decarbonization targets for 2025: as member of the Net-Zero Asset Owner Alliance, Generali has a commitment to gradually decarbonize our investment portfolio to reach carbon neutrality by 2050.
 This long term commitment is consistent with the Paris Agreement’s goal to limit the global warming to 1.5°C above pre-industrial levels.
-As an intermediate target for 2025, Generali will decrease in 5 years the carbon emissions for the corporate portfolio (corporate bonds, listed equity) by 25% and will align the real estate portfolio to 1.5° C pathway.
+As an intermediate target for 2025, Generali will decrease in 5 years the carbon emissions for the corporate portfolio (corporate bonds, listed equity) by 25% and will align the 30% of the real estate portfolio to 1.5° C pathway.
 The reference period for the calculation of this target will cover year end 2019 to year end 2024.

 - Engagement of investee companies to drive real world impact: Generali is committed to creating real world impact through our active ownership activities.
 By 2025, we will engage 20 carbon-intensive investee companies in our portfolio to encourage a decarbonization pathway aligned with our commitments on Climate.
 To carry out the engagement, we will leverage also on the collaborative engagement platforms that we are part of (such as Climate Action 100+) to maximise our leverage.